Urogenital sinus: Clinical significance

 A urogenital sinus anomaly is also a rare birth defect in women where the urethra and vagina both open into a common channel.

 A persistent cloaca is a disorder where the rectum, vagina, and urinary tract meet and fuse, creating a cloaca, a single common channel.

 Other animals

-In most mammals (excluding primates and species that have a cloaca), the urogenital sinus refers to the sinus in which the openings to the female's urethra and vagina are found.
-The urogenital sinus of non-primates is homologous to the vulval vestibule of primates.
+In many mammals (excluding homonids and some rodents), the urogenital sinus refers to the sinus in which the openings to the female's urethra and vagina are found.
+However, this term may also apply to some male mammals.